nevdelap/ned/README.md

 ### To Install in Arch and Manjaro and other Arch based distros.
 ```
-yum -S ned
+yaourt -S ned
 ```

-### To Install in Debian, Ubuntu and other Debian  based distros.
+### To Install in Debian, Ubuntu and other Debian based distros, or Red Hat or CentOS.

-Download the 64-bit or 32-bit deb file from the latest release: https://github.com/nevdelap/ned/releases.
+Download the deb or rpm file from the latest release: https://github.com/nevdelap/ned/releases.
 They package a single musl binary of `ned` and its man page with no dependencies.
+Install with `dpkg -i` or `rpm -i`.

+### To Install in Other Linux Distros, Mac OS X, or Windows.

+Download the appropriate binary and put it on your path.
+In Windows install the dependencies as described in the latest release: https://github.com/nevdelap/ned/releases

 # TL;DR